And 7 tips to become a better reporter

 2) Ask the tough questions.

 You are more likely to get the true answers.
 I’m normally a pretty shy and timid person, but in the past year I have argued with an ROTC army lieutenant colonel and California’s deputy attorney general (the second-highest lawyer in California government).
-I even spoke to a suicide victim’s mother for 11 minutes a day after her son’s suicide.
-It was a hard conversation.
 But remember, a journalist pledges to uphold the truth.
 Our thoughts and feelings come secondary.

 3) Dig.
 Investigate.